Is a Correction Looming Ahead for Gran Tierra Energy Inc. (GTE)

-Gran Tierra Energy Inc. (AMEX:GTE) went down by -11.39% from its latest closing price compared to the recent 1-year high of $2.02.
-The company’s stock price has collected -21.35% of loss in the last five trading sessions.
+Gran Tierra Energy Inc. (AMEX:GTE) went up by 6.62% from its latest closing price compared to the recent 1-year high of $2.02.
+The company’s stock price has collected 15.00% of gains in the last five trading sessions.

 Is It Worth Investing in Gran Tierra Energy Inc. (AMEX :GTE) Right Now?